keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/how-bevy-works.md

 ### How it works?

-First, `App` struct that is provided by Bevy is initialized with `App::new()`.
+First, `App` struct provided by Bevy is initialized with `App::new()`.
 Then, some resources like `AmbientLight`, `DirectionalLightShadowMap` are initialized.
 Next, `DefaultPlugins` is added.
 It includes some functionality like window management by [winit](https://github.com/rust-windowing/winit).
-Additionally, some systems are added.
-In this step, some functions are added as system, also these are relation to schedule.
+Additionally, some `systems` are added through `App::add_systems` function.
+In this step, some functions are added as system, also these are related to schedule.
 In this example, `Startup` is added as schedule label.
-This means this system will be invoked at `Startup` order in schedule of Bevy.
+This means this system will be invoked at `Startup` order on schedule of Bevy.

 ## Deep dive into code